 Protecting Yourself from Fraud

 Be vigilant during this transition period.
+Scammers may attempt to exploit these changes.
 Red flags include:

 - Unsolicited calls/emails about “updating payment information”